lit/lit/README.md

 # lit-html 2.0 monorepo

-A collection of packages related to lit-html 2.0 work.
+A collection of packages related to lit-html 2.0 and LitElement 3.0 work.

 This branch is currently under active development.
 Please see the following links for details on the changes being made: